arlukin/arlukin.github.io/posts/development/_posts/2011-02-31-a-coding-history.md

 using the Explorer in win95.
 But instead [Gandalf](http://www.torrentialrain.com/) and [Dennis](imatmcdonalds.wordpress.com) were tricked with it.
-The only thing the program do, is that it views a .bmp on the screen and you can’t quit it.
+The only thing the program do, is that it views a .bmp on the screen and you can't quit it.
 The .bmp should be an Gfx Rip of explorer or some other program.
 Then change the short cut to that program and when the user wants to run the program it seems like it crashes all the time.
-Funny isn’t..
+Funny isn't..

 #### 970406 - Text Screen Saver [(download)]({{ site.file_url }}/a_coding_history/970406_Text_Screen_Saver.zip)
 This is my first win32 program.
-It’s a screen saver that shows a text message on the screen, you can change the message.
+It's a screen saver that shows a text message on the screen, you can change the message.
 Written with MVC++ 4.2.

 #### 950919 - AsmLink [(download)]({{ site.file_url }}/a_coding_history/950919_AsmLink.zip)